GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 ### 403/Forbidden

-Return 403/Forbidden, When you did not specify the required authorized RPT in "Authorization" header.
-Also, you will also get the `WWW-Authenticate` header with `ticket`.
+Return 403/Forbidden when you did not specify the required authorized RPT in the "Authorization" header.
+Also, you will get the `WWW-Authenticate` header with `ticket`.

 ```
 HTTP/1.1 403 Forbidden